-Federal regulators give blessing to SC utility merger plan
+Federal regulators give blessing to utility merger plan

 COLUMBIA, S.C.
-(AP) — A deal to merge troubled South Carolina utility SCANA with Dominion Energy has cleared another hurdle.
+(AP) — A deal to merge troubled South Carolina utility SCANA with Dominion Energy cleared another hurdle this week, moving a step closer to an agreement that could mean more than a billion dollars in rebates for utility customers.

-Dominion announced Tuesday the U.S. Nuclear Regulatory Commission had approved the indirect transfer of the operating license for the V.C.
+Dominion announced on Tuesday that the U.S. Nuclear Regulatory Commission had approved the indirect transfer of the operating license for the V.C.
 Summer Nuclear Station from SCANA subsidiary South Carolina Electric & Gas Co. to the Virginia-based company.

 SCANA suddenly needed a buyer after spending $5 billion on a pair of reactors abandoned a year ago at V.C.
 Summer.
-Thousands of people were left jobless in the debacle, which has spawned more than a dozen lawsuits.
+Thousands of people were left jobless in the debacle, which has spawned more than a dozen lawsuits and followed the bankruptcy of lead contractor Westinghouse.

-SCANA shareholders voted in July to approve the deal, which gives Dominion more of a foothold in South Carolina.
-More approvals are needed from the public service commissions of North and South Carolina.
+Dominion is offering more than $1 billion in rebates to SCE&G customers in the deal, which would also cut rates by about 7 percent.

 Most Read Business Stories